DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl.md

 ```

-The ACL library is integrated with the ApiPlatform framework through it's [event system](https://api-platform.com/docs/core/events/) and will properly guard entities from read or write access based on the granted permissions.
+The ACL library is integrated with the ApiPlatform framework through it's [event system](https://api-platform.com/docs/core/events/) and will properly guard entities from read or write access based on the granted permissions (which well talk about later).

 Sending an HTTP __GET__ or __POST__ request to `/services` will now return a `403 FORBIDDEN`.
 This is due to the fact that no one has been granted read or write access to the `Service` entity.